jesse-gray/jggames/README.md

                 name: VARCHAR(255)

-1. Create a table called brand in your database enter the following columns
+1. Create a table called genre in your database enter the following columns

                 id: int, Auto_Increment, Primary_Key